Music is a vital part of the life of Townsville Grammar School.

 In the Senior School, Music is an elective subject in Years 10, 11 and 12.
 Townsville Grammar also offers the advanced course, Music Extension, for Year 12.
 In Music Extension students choose to specialise in performance, composition or musicology and undertake an investigating task.
 Music Extension must be taken in conjunction with the parent subject, Senior Music.

-For students in Years 11 and 12 who study for the International Baccalaureate Diploma, Music is offered as a Group 6 subject.
+For students in Years 11 and 12 who study for the International Baccalaureate (IB) Diploma, Music is offered at standard and higher levels.

 For details on our Co-curricular Music programme, including the instrumental music programme, and ensembles please visit the pages listed under Co-curricular or click here.